apache/kyuubi/docs/quick_start/quick_start.md

 - bin: the entry of the Kyuubi server with `kyuubi` as the startup script.
 - conf: all the defaults used by Kyuubi Server itself or creating a session with Spark applications.
 - externals
-  - engines: contains all kinds of SQL engines that we support, e.g. Apache Spark, Apache Flink(coming soon).
+  - engines: contains all kinds of SQL engines that we support, e.g. Apache Spark, Apache Flink, Trino(coming soon).
 - licenses: a bunch of licenses included.
 - jars: packages needed by the Kyuubi server.
 - logs: where the logs of the Kyuubi server locates.